crashoz/usenc/docs/encoders/url.md

 #### --include
 <div class="option-desc">
-Characters that should be encoded (can contain 'all' or 'utf8')
+Characters that should be encoded (can contain 'all', 'utf8' or 'ascii')
 </div>

 #### --exclude